 Applicability (Types of Facilities):

-Will this product use risk-informed insights, performance-based requirements, and/or a quality assurance graded approach:
+Will this product use risk-informed insights, performance-based (RIPB) requirements, and/or a quality assurance graded approach:

+If yes, does the working group currently have members with knowledge of and/or experience in RIPB methods?

 Will this product include guidance and/or requirements applicable to advanced reactors, or be technology inclusive, or are neither of these choices relevant in describing this product?